personal-social-media/rails-server-monitor/README.md

   c.low_free_disk_disk_threshold = 30
   c.hostname = -> do
     `hostname`
-  end # how to retrieve server hostname end
+  end # how to retrieve server hostname, heroku generates a hostname each time your app reboots end
 ```